diffkemp/diffkemp/docs/development.md

 >
 > and using `rhel-kernel-get` inside the environment to retrieve the above
 > kernels.

+#### Python test without pip

+In a case where you are developing DiffKemp without `pip` you cannot simply call `pytest`, because you dependencies are not easily available.
+Thus, you have to use generated test runner which is created when [building DiffKemp with CMake](#build) `BUILD_DIR/bin/run_pytest_tests.py`.

 ### Tests for the SimpLL library